The two practicals will be separated into:

 Questions

-7) Using bash commands on the panel file you just downloaded, determine how many different populations and super-populations are represented in the 1kGP dataset.
+Q7.
+Using bash commands on the panel file you just downloaded, determine how many different populations and super-populations are represented in the 1kGP dataset.

-8) How many individuals are in each super-population?
+Q8.
+How many individuals are in each super-population?

 You can learn more about the populations in the 1kGP here.

 A VCF file may contain a lot of information (e.g. variant annotation) that can be very useful for clinical genomics.
-This was the case when you looked at a trio data with Jimmy Breen.
-However, population genomics applications only need a subset of the information in VCF file, i.e., variant genomic coordinates, variant ID, reference (REF) and alternative (ALT) alleles, and sample genotypes.
-This is what you typically find in the 1kGP data.
+However, population genomics applications only need a subset of the information in a VCF file, i.e. variant genomic coordinates, variant ID, reference (

 Example | |